How to Cut Perfect Cookie Bars

 - Remember to use a ruler as a guide if needed.

-- When using a heated knife, you’ll need to wipe off the blade and reheat at frequent intervals.
-I use paper toweling to clean the knife.
+- When using a heated knife, you’ll need to wipe off the blade and reheat it at frequent intervals.
+I use paper toweling to clean the knife, especially if chocolate is involved.

-I hope this simple tutorial on how to cut the perfect cookie bars will help make your squares picture perfect!
+I hope this simple tutorial on how to cut the perfect cookie bars will help make your squares picture-perfect!
 Please let me know if you have other tips to add or if you have any questions.
-Scroll down to find some of my favorite bar cookies to try!
+Please scroll down to find some of my favorite bar cookies to try!

 Bar Cookies and Brownie Recipes: